 Biology Professor Rowena Misayah said that is just like Khadijah – in fact, when one student said that she had always used library resources to do lab activities before, Khadijah immediately volunteered to take pictures of her own lab manual and send it to her.
 Others in her class say she is a “wave of positivity.”

-When Khadijah completes her associate degree in biology this spring from Daley College, she plans to continue her studies and pursue her dream of becoming a nurse.
-And the current situation has only cemented the idea that nursing is the career for her.
+Khadijah plans to continue her studies and pursue her dream of becoming a nurse – the pandemic has only cemented the idea that nursing is the career for her.